JPSGoncalves/xv6-riscv/README-opensbi-overview.md

 Note that the apt install from Debian does not include the riscv64 version of gdb, so it is necessary to get that elsewhere (refer to Jtag info README).

 I am using ```riscv64-unknown-linux-gnu-gdb``` for Jtag debug sessions.
-Refer to a TBD Jtag README for generic info and the board specific README for additional info.
+Refer to the README-Jtag-common README for debug tips and the board specific README for additional info.

 # Ideas for Next Steps